Big Brother Brasil 10: Future appearances

 In 2013, Anamara Barreira and Eliéser Ambrósio returned to compete in Big Brother Brasil 13, where they were placed 8th and 10th respectively.

-In 2019, Eliéser Ambrósio appeared with his wife, Kamilla Salgado, in Power Couple Brasil season 4; they originally finished in tenth place, but they came back to the game and finished ninth.
+In 2019, Eliéser Ambrósio appeared with his wife, Kamilla Salgado, in Power Couple Brasil 4; they originally finished in tenth place, but they came back to the game and finished ninth.

 In 2020, Claudia Colucci and Lia Khey appeared together on Big Brother Brasil 20 as models in an activity.

+In 2023, Dicesar Ferreira appeared on A Grande Conquista 1, he had to compete for a place to enter in the game and he didn't enter.

 Voting history

 The voting table below records whom each housemate voted to nominate in the diary room during his or her time in the house.
 The Head of Household vote (cast in front of the other housemates) automatically nominated one housemate for eviction.
 Then, the other housemates voted and if the vote was tied, the Head of Household broke the tie.
 (This type of vote counted towards the total number of nominations received.)